Transporting causal effects from a randomized trial without "transportability:" a case study of political advertising during U.S. elections: Details and Examples of the Calibration Procedure

-This section provides details and illustrations for the calibration procedure introduced in Section \ref{sec:calibrate}.
 We start with some remarks about the implementation of our calibration procedure.
 First, it's important to have the ratio of the sample sizes between the proxy source and target data be equal to that of the original source and the target data.
 This can be accomplished by downsampling one of the two proxy data.
 Relatedly, to make the comparisons fairer, it's useful to rescale the standard error estimate in the transported CI from the calibration procedure by multiplying it with $\sqrt{|\calI_{s_2}|/\nt}$ in order to mimic the length of the CI for the original TATE.
+This was mentioned in Algorithm 1 under Step 1.
+Third, one should make sure the shared covariates in constructing $\wh{\text{CI}}_{s\to t}(\Gamma_0,\Gamma_1;1-\alpha)$ should match the shared covariates $\V_i$ in the actual target sample.
+See Algorithm \ref{alg:cali.practice} for the implementation and Section D of the Supplementary Materials for more discussions.
 Algorithm \ref{alg:cali.practice} provides a step-by-step procedure for calibrating the sensitivity parameters.
-Figure \ref{fig:cali.contour.philadelphia} exemplifies the calibration regions for estimating the ad effect in Philadelphia in 2024.
+As an example, Figure \ref{fig:cali.ex.atkinson} illustrates the final calibration region $\calC$ for estimating the ad effect in Atkinson in Georgia under the two ways of partitioning (RS, TS) introduced in Section 6 of the main text.

-We illustrate the overall analysis pipeline for estimating the ad effect in Philadelphia in 2024.
-First, estimate the TATE across $(\gamma_0,\gamma_1)$'s using approaches introduced in Section \ref{sec:estimation}.
-Specifically, for each $(\gamma_0,\gamma_1)$, one will have a $(1-\alpha)$ CI for the TATE.
-From the left panel of Figure \ref{fig:example.philadelphia}, the ad effect could be insignificant, significant and positive, or significant and negative for Philadelphia voters in 2024 under different choices of $(\gamma_0,\gamma_1)$'s.
-Second, calibrate the sensitivity parameters using Algorithm \ref{alg:cali.practice} (i.e., the calibration procedure introduced in Section \ref{sec:calibrate}); see middle panel of Figure \ref{fig:example.philadelphia}.
-Finally, interpreting the ad effect estimates obtained from the first step within the calibrated region obtained from the second step.
-From the right panel of Figure \ref{fig:example.philadelphia}, this calibration procedure rules out the possibility of having significant and negative effect in Philadelphia in 2024.
-Therefore, we say Philadelphia is sensitive for a positive effect only.
-Figure \ref{fig:example.fulton} provides another example on the analysis pipeline for Fulton.